softecspa/puppet-softec_php/README.md

  * include softec\_php::pear
  * include softec\_php::xhprof

-Other extensions can be installed by softec\_php::module and softec\_php::extension defines.
-The difference between defines:
+## softec\_php::module

- * softec\_php::modules must be used when the specific extension is managed by puppetlabs-php module: Refer to: http://http://puppet-php.readthedocs.org/en/latest/extensions.html
+softec\_php::modules define is used to install other php extension.
+It will be used if module is managed by appropriate class in puppetlabs-php module.
+Please refer to http://puppet-php.readthedocs.org/en/latest/extensions.html.

+Examples:

+ * softec\_php::module{'ldap':} (http://puppet-php.readthedocs.org/en/latest/extensions.html#ldap)

+## softec\_php::extension
+If module is not managed by puppetlabs-php module you can use this define.

+Examples:

+ * softec\_php::extension{'recode':}